Children's Mercy Hospital: Rankings and performance

-The highest ranking is nephrology at #4.
+The highest ranking is nephrology at #14.

 The hospital has been designated a "Magnet Recognized" center by the American Nurses Credentialing Center.

 Children's Mercy earned "LGBTQ Healthcare Equality Leader" designation in 2022 by receiving a top score of 100 on Human Rights Campaign (HRC) Foundation's Healthcare Equality Index (HEI).

-Children's Mercy earned Forbes' "America's Best-In-State Employers Missouri" designation in 2022 by ranking among the final list of employers that received the most recommendations.
-Children's Mercy ranked second for the best employer in the state of Missouri.
+Children's Mercy earned Forbes' "America's Best-In-State Employers Missouri" designation in 2024 by ranking among the final list of employers that received the most recommendations.

 Children's Mercy earned the 2022-2023 Platinum Level Healthy KC Certified from the Greater Kansas City Chamber of Commerce.

 Naming rights

 On November 19, 2015, Children's Mercy announced a ten-year partnership with Sporting Kansas City.
 The deal includes Children's Mercy getting the naming rights to the team's stadium, now named Children's Mercy Park, as well as the team's training center and the championship field and training center at Swope Soccer Village.
 The partnership focuses on strengthening the community by improving access to pediatric-trained sports medicine, protecting youth athletes and providing education to coaches and parents.
 In 2017, the hospital opened a Sports Medicine and Rehabilitation Center at the United States Soccer Federation National Training Center, in Kansas.